Justin Gimelstob

-Justin Jeremy Gimelstob (born January 26, 1977) is a retired American tennis player.
+Justin Jeremy Gimelstob (born January 26, 1977) is an American retired tennis player.
 Gimelstob has been a resident of Morristown, New Jersey, and as of 2009 lived in Santa Monica, California.

 He was the top-ranked boy in his age group at the ages of 12, 14, 16, and 18.
 As a pro, he made the final of the Newport Tournament in singles and has 15 doubles championships to his name, including the 1998 Australian Open and 1998 French Open mixed doubles titles with Venus Williams.
 He was twice a member of the U.S. Davis Cup team.

 In singles matches, he defeated Andre Agassi, Petr Korda, Àlex Corretja, Pat Rafter, and Gustavo Kuerten.
 His career singles record was 107–172.
 His highest career singles ranking was No. 63 in 1999, and his highest career doubles ranking was No. 18 in 2000.

-Gimelstob most recently coached American John Isner.

 Tennis career

 Juniors

 Gimelstob had one of the most successful junior tennis careers in American junior tennis history.
 He started playing tennis when he was eight, and was the top-ranked boy in his age group from ages 12 through 18.
 In 1991, he was ranked No. 1 in the USTA Boys' 14 age group, and he was No. 1 ranked again in the USTA Boys' 16 age group, winning the USTA championship, in 1993.
 He was also ranked No. 1 at age 18, and in 1995 he won the USTA National Boys' 18 Championships.

 Gimelstob grew up in the New Vernon section of Harding Township, New Jersey.
 He graduated from Newark Academy in Livingston, New Jersey, in 1995.
 As a sophomore at Newark Academy, Gimelstob led the school's tennis team to a 26–0 record and won the state Tournament of Champions.
 In 2005, he was entered into the high school's hall of fame, the Newark (N.J.)
 Academy Hall of Fame.
 The high school named its tennis facility after him and his brothers.

 Gimelstob, as a resident of Essex Fells, New Jersey, competed in junior tennis.